How Micro-Moments are Changing the Game for Marketers

 Google recently coined the term “micro-moments” to describe an intent-rich moment when a person turns to a device to act on a need to know, go, do or buy.
 Shortening attention spans and ever-available access to the Internet via mobile devices “has uncovered a fundamental change in the way people consume media,” Sridhar Ramaswamy, Google’s senior vice president of ads and commerce, told the Wall Street Journal.
 Through the data they’ve gathered on user searches, Google has identified micro-moments as the trackable events when users form their first, most lasting impressions of a brand.

-These micro-moments of time, brief as they are, represent a new frontier for storytellers to explore.
+These micro-moments of time, brief as they are, represent a new frontier for storytellers to explore using micro content.
 They also present a unique set of challenges.
 How do you “win” a user’s attention in less than a minute?
-Can quality content really come in such bite-sized nuggets?
+Can quality “micro content” really come in such bite-sized nuggets?

 I decided to bring my questions to Jason Nauman, GTMA’s Jedi Master of micro-moment video.